Doctor in Srinagar hospital among 18 test positive in J&K

-Srinagar: A doctor was among eighteen people who recorded positive in Jammu and Kashmir taking the total Covid-19 cases to 793.
+Srinagar: A doctor was among eighteen people who tested positive in Jammu and Kashmir taking the total Covid-19 cases to 793.

 Officials said that fifteen fresh cases were confirmed in Kashmir and three in Jammu.